arras-energy/gridlabd-template/README.md

 gridlabd -D pythonpath=TEMPLATEDIR -W OUTPUTDIR autotest.glm MODELNAME.glm -o gridlabd.json TEMPLATE.glm 1>OUTPUTDIR/gridlabd.out" 2>&1
 ~~~

-If the validation test fails then the test result is reported at `FAIL`.
+If the validation test fails then the test result is reported as `FAIL`.

 Results are written to the `test` folder in a tree that replicates the template source tree.
 Output files are written to the `OUTPUTDIR` folders created by the `create_autotest` command.
 These output files will be compared to reference copies in the template `autotest` folder.
-If the files then the test result is reported as `DIFFER`.
+If the files are different then the test result is reported as `DIFFER`.
 At this time only CSV files are compared.

 ## Validation Test Results